 I offer clinical supervision in Colorado (as well as mentorship & consultation across the country) for therapists who want to become more culturally responsive, relationally engaged, and healing centered.

-- feel limited and constrained by the existing medical model of psychotherapy
+- feel constrained by the existing medical model of psychotherapy

 - long to bring more of yourself into your work but feel like you’re supposed to be ‘neutral’